Alternative fuel: Alcohol fuels

 Methanol and ethanol fuel are primary sources of energy; they are convenient fuels for storing and transporting energy.
 These alcohols can be used in internal combustion engines as alternative fuels.
 Butane has another advantage: it is the only alcohol-based motor fuel that can be transported readily by existing petroleum-product pipeline networks, instead of only by tanker trucks and railroad cars.

 Ammonia

 Ammonia (NH3) can be used as fuel.
 Benefits of ammonia for ships include reducing greenhouse gas emissions.
 Nitrogen reduction is being considered as a possible component for fuel cells and combustion engines through research of conversion of ammonia to nitrogen gas and hydrogen gas.

 Ammonia is the simplest molecule that carries hydrogen in a liquid form.
-It's carbon-free and can be produced using renewable energy.
+It is carbon-free and can be produced using renewable energy.
 Ammonia can become a transitional fuel soon because of its relative easiness of storage and distribution.

 Emulsion fuel

+Emulsified fuels include multiple components that are mixed to a water-in-oil emulsion, which are created to improve the fuels combustive properties.
 Diesel can also be emulsified with water to be used as a fuel.
 It helps in improving engine efficiency and reducing exhaust emissions.